 Your first move, if you have not done so already, is to get both offers in writing.
-It will ground your next steps for learning how to choose between job offers, and give you the information you need to make a decision.
-Once you have the offer documents, here are three steps that can organize your thoughts and help you avoid making a decision you will regret.
+It will ground your next steps for learning how to choose between job offers and give you the information you need to make a decision.
+Once you have the offer documents, here are three steps to take to organize your thoughts and help you avoid making a decision you may regret.

-Compensation packages, health insurance, 401(k) contributions, commute and dress code – comparing those across two or more companies can make you dizzy!
+Compensation packages, health insurance, 401(k) contributions, commute, dress code — comparing those across two or more companies can make you dizzy!
 It is almost too much to keep in your head.

 In fact, it is too much to keep in your head.
-Let’s get it out on paper, and organize it in a way that is helpful to your decision process for accepting a job offer.
+Let’s get it out on paper and organize it in a way that is helpful to your decision-making process for accepting a job offer.

 Start by writing down the components of your compensation package: salary, bonus, profit sharing, tuition reimbursement, healthcare coverage, and 401(k) match.
-Remember to add non-monetary things: fit with company culture, rapport with your future boss and co-workers, length of your commute, possibility of flexible work arrangements.
+Remember to add non-monetary things as well: fit with company culture, rapport with your future boss and co-workers, length of your commute, possibility of flexible work arrangements.
 If family leave is or will be important in the near future, write that down too.

-Now that you have a list, choose 5-6 items that matter most.
-Be careful to look at your needs and wants in the short run, as well as long term.
-Then give each company a grade between 1 and 10 for each of your priorities, with 10 being the best score.
-It might look like this.
+Now that you have a list, choose five to six items that matter most.
+Be careful to look at your needs and wants in the short term as well as the long term.
+Then give each company a score between one and 10 for each of your priorities, with 10 being the best.
+When you add it all up, your result might look like this:

-Based on the math analysis, Company # 2 is the winner with the higher overall score.
+Based on the math analysis, Company No. 2 is the winner with the higher overall score.

 Once you have this simple analysis done, think about one or two factors that matter most.
-Highlight them, so that you can pay attention to particularly high or low grades on those.
-In the example above, rapport with a future boss is very important, and the grade of 10 supports the conclusion that Company # 2 is the better choice.
+Highlight them, so that you can pay attention to particularly high or low scores on those.

 Imagine yourself working in each of the spaces, interacting with clients and co-workers, grabbing lunch, and commuting.
 How does it feel?
 Which place allows you to be yourself and honors your talents and strengths?

-If Excel points you in the direction of a clear winner based on the numbers, and yet you dread making the phone call to accept the offer, pay attention to that feeling.
-If you have all relevant information, yet find yourself stalling, ask yourself what that is about.
+If the math points you in the direction of a clear winner based on the numbers, and yet you dread making the phone call to accept the offer, pay attention to that feeling.
+If you have all relevant information, yet still find yourself stalling, ask yourself what that is about.

-The Internet is full of conflicting advice on how to choose between job offers.
-Some sites suggest you stall for time, while others recommend that you do a complex stochastic analysis of the offers so you can make an informed decision.
+The internet is full of conflicting advice on how to choose between job offers.
+Some sites suggest you stall for time, while others recommend that you do a complex analysis of the offers so you can make an informed decision.